ivandustin/seeds/README.md

 You heard that it was said to those of old, "Do not kill.
 And whoever kills is liable to judgment."

-But I say to you that all who are angry with his brother are liable to judgment.
+But I say to you that everyone who is angry with his brother is liable to judgment.

 And whoever says to his brother "foolish" will be liable to the council.